 Modes of Payment and Fees for an Indian Passport Application

 The fee to be paid for a passport varies depending on the age of the applicant, mode of application (online or not), whether it's a normal or a tatkal application, number of pages requested in the passport, etc. Because of the various combinations possible and because the fee may be changed without notice, the amount is not being mentioned here.
-The fee amount can be easily deduced from the fee calculator link on the official website.
-This is on the left hand column under Passport Services.
+The fee amount can be easily deduced from the Official website.

-The fee amount can be paid, as of this writing, in cash only at the various PSK's, and in case of applications at a DPC, by Demand Draft (DD) favouring "PAO-MEA", and payable at the City where the concerned RPO is located.
+The fee amount as of this writing can be paid Online through net banking or Credit card while booking appointment for PSK, in cash only at the various PSK's, and in case of applications at a DPC, by Demand Draft (DD) favouring "PAO-MEA", and payable at the City where the concerned RPO is located.
 DPC's may insist on the DD's to be from PSU banks only.